Board of Directors

 Ellen Cupo lives on Brown Street, just off Wooster Street, with her husband, Ian Dunn, their son, Hunter (born the day his mother was elected to the Board of Alders), and their dog, Pig.
 She graduated from Wilbur Cross High School / Educational Center for the Arts (ECA) and New York University.
 A lifelong New Haven resident, she is proud to represent Ward 8 on the Board of Alders.

 Charlotte C. Murphy, web manager

-A New Haven resident since 2003 and of the area since 1988, Charlotte is an independent writer and editor with extensive experience in local, regional, and national public relations and community relations.
+A New Haven resident since 2003 and of Connecticut since 1988, Charlotte is an independent writer and editor with extensive experience in local, regional, and national public relations and community relations.
 She designed the websites of the Historic Wooster Square Association, New Haven Farms, and Edgerton Park Conservancy and still manages the former.
 As Director of Communications at The Foote School in New Haven, she increased visibility for the school via active media communications and successfully initiated a community relations program.
 Prior to Foote she was Director of Communications at Choate Rosemary Hall.
 She also worked for many years at Penn State as a communications specialist for the College of Agricultural Sciences.